Rifqio/simple-rag-implementation/assets/contracts/Contract with Premier Auto Insurance Co for Carllm.md

 ## Support

-1. **Customer Support Availability**: Jasa Raharja Putera shall provide technical support to the Client via phone and email during standard business hours (9 AM - 5 PM ET, Monday to Friday).
+1. **Customer Support Availability**: BPJS Kesehatan shall provide technical support to the Client via phone and email during standard business hours (9 AM - 5 PM ET, Monday to Friday).
 2. **Emergency Support**: Emergency support will be available 24/7 for critical issues impacting the Client’s operations, response time not to exceed 2 hours.
-3. **Training and Resources**: Jasa Raharja Putera will provide training materials and sessions to ensure successful deployment and use of Carllm.
+3. **Training and Resources**: BPJS Kesehatan will provide training materials and sessions to ensure successful deployment and use of Carllm.
 4. **Feedback and Updates**: The Client will have regular opportunities to provide feedback on service performance.
 Updates and new features will be communicated promptly.

 ---